-Educating healthcare professionals, healthcare students, students from non-healthcare disciplines interested in exploring the ethical dimensions of healthcare, and members of the community at large is a core part of the Center for Healthcare Ethics' mission.
-Such education serves not only to raise awareness of crucial ethical issues and considerations associated with healthcare practices, healthcare delivery systems, and broader societal dynamics which can shape the values linked to how health, illness, and patient care are understood, but more importantly, it helps promote and enable morally appropriate and sensitive patient care.
+Educating healthcare professionals, healthcare students, students from nonhealthcare disciplines interested in exploring the ethical dimensions of healthcare, and members of the community at large is a core part of the Center for Healthcare Ethics' mission.
+Such education serves not only to raise awareness of crucial ethical issues and considerations associated with healthcare practices, healthcare delivery systems, and broader societal dynamics that can shape the values linked to how health, illness and patient care are understood, but more importantly, it helps promote and enable morally appropriate and sensitive patient care.

-The Center offers a variety of courses, conference, lectures, and other sessions geared for creating an educated community and citizenry.
-Below is a list of educational programs and is open to participants as indicated:
+The center offers a variety of courses, conference, lectures and other sessions geared for creating an educated community and citizenry.
+Below is a list of educational programs open to participants as indicated.

-This is a bi-monthly session, open to all Cedars-Sinai staff and is held on the last Wednesday of the odd months from 12:00pm-1:00pm.
+This bimonthly session is open to all Cedars-Sinai staff and is held on the last Wednesday of the odd months from noon-1 p.m.
 The forum serves as an occasion for critical exploration of the breadth of ethical issues and dynamics associated with the daily practices of patient care.
-If you would like more information, please contact the Center.
+If you would like more information, please contact the center.

-This is a regular monthly meeting conducted by the Division of Neonatology.
+This regular monthly meeting is conducted by the Division of Neonatology.
 It is designed to address issues and considerations specific to patient care within the Neonatal Intensive Care Unit (NICU).
-This meeting is limited to the members of the NICU faculty & staff.
+This meeting is limited to the members of the NICU faculty and staff.

-This is a bi-monthly meeting that is part of an educational series for House Staff and Fellows during their Surgical Intensive Care Unit rotation.
+This bimonthly meeting is part of an educational series for house staff and fellows during their Surgical Intensive Care Unit rotation.
 The meeting is limited to the members mentioned above.

-The ICU Ethics Roundtable is a bi-weekly, multi-diciplinary forum to address ethical and/or moral issues and concerns, critical skill sets, communication strategies, and challenging situations that emerge in the ICU.
-The content of each session reflects real-time experiences and issues that arise in caring for patients, families, and our colleagues, and the Roundtable provides a space to raise questions, de-brief from stressful events, and learn from and with colleagues.
+This biweekly, multidiciplinary forum addresses ethical and moral issues and concerns, critical skill sets, communication strategies, and challenging situations that emerge in the ICU.
+The content of each session reflects real-time experiences and issues that arise in caring for patients, families and our colleagues.
+The roundtable provides a space to raise questions, debrief from stressful events and learn from and with colleagues.